Department of Surgery

 Content

-The Division of Surgical Oncology at Baylor College of Medicine’s mission is to continue the long-standing tradition of combining innovative strategies with patient-centered approaches to improve cancer care.
-Our expert faculty members treat patients with the entire spectrum of malignancies, concentrating in particular on breast, endocrine, gastrointestinal, melanoma and sarcoma cancers.
-We now have sixteen faculty in the division serving patients at Baylor St. Luke's Medical Center and two public hospitals—Ben Taub Hospital and the Michael E. DeBakey Veterans Affairs Medical Center.
-Our division combines the expertise of fellowship-trained surgeons with advanced technologies to treat benign and malignant tumors.
+At the Division of Surgical Oncology, our mission is to continue blending innovative strategies with patient-centered care to elevate cancer treatment.
+Our expert faculty members are dedicated to treating a wide range of cancers, including breast, endocrine, gastrointestinal, melanoma and sarcoma.
+We’re proud to have 20 faculty members, working at Baylor St. Luke's Medical Center and two public hospitals—Ben Taub Hospital and the Michael E. DeBakey VA Medical Center.

-We work closely with our colleagues in radiation oncology, medical oncology, pathology, radiology, nursing and other cancer services to develop a multi-disciplinary approach for all patients at the Dan L Duncan Comprehensive Cancer Center, one of only 48 NCI comprehensive cancer centers in the U.S. As an NCI-designated Comprehensive Cancer Center, our patients are provided with access to the most state-of -the-art clinical trials including precision medicine and immunotherapies.
-We offer a variety of minimally invasive approaches including laparoscopic and robotic surgeries resulting in improved clinical outcomes and a faster recovery for patients.
-Our goal is to deliver outstanding clinical care across the spectrum of surgical oncology and to conduct leading edge research in cancer detection, treatment, and prevention.
+We place a high value on collaboration, working closely with colleagues in radiation oncology, medical oncology, pathology, radiology, nursing and other cancer services.
+Together, we provide a multidisciplinary approach at the Dan L Duncan Comprehensive Cancer Center, one of only 48 NCI-designated comprehensive cancer centers in the country.
+Our patients benefit from access to cutting-edge clinical trials, including precision medicine and immunotherapies.
+Plus, we offer minimally invasive procedures like laparoscopic and robotic surgeries, which lead to better outcomes and quicker recoveries.

 E. Ramsay Camp, M.D.